 - Invoice date: When you sent the invoice.

-- Payment date: Deadline for paying the invoice.
+- Payment due date: Deadline for paying the invoice.

 It’s naturally also important you make relevant dates completely clear, in order to avoid misunderstandings.

-7. Include a Summary of the Invoiced Services
+7. Include a Summary of the Invoiced Product or Service

 You should include a description of what exactly the invoice is for.
-The purpose of this is to clearly outline which services or products you have provided to the client.
+The purpose of this is to clearly outline which product or service you have provided to the client.